LarsHagemann/OrbitEngine/README.md

 # Orbit Engine
 The Orbit Game Engine is targetted to be a platform independent game engine for Game Development.
 The Engine is protected by the MIT license and can thus be used by anyone who likes to do so.
+Documentation on how to build Orbit can be found [here](docs/build.md).

 ## Feature list:
   - DirectX 11 Renderer